Revelations – The Initial Journey

-Revelations – The Initial Journey is a 2002 TV series, produced by Cloud 9 Screen Entertainment Group in New Zealand.
+Revelations – The Initial Journey is a 2002 TV series, produced by the Cloud 9 Screen Entertainment Group in New Zealand, and distributed by its programming arm, Cumulus Distribution.
 The stories are told through the narrator who is called Jess and played by Tom Hern.
 Each episode contains a story from a different time and place in world history.
 The show ran for one season and it had 26 half-hour episodes.

 Cast and characters

 Characters who did not get any lines are not included.